Betoken/documents/Incentivized Meritocracies/Incentivized Meritocracies.md

   $\therefore$ condition 3 is met

+* Condition 4 (merit doesn't get devalued as actors contribute value): Same as condition 2, depends on specific implementation.

-Therefore, an $\alpha$-Implementation is necessarily an Incentivized Meritocracy, if additional measure is taken so that merit is being backed by value.
+Therefore, an $\alpha$-Implementation is necessarily an Incentivized Meritocracy, if additional measure is taken so that merit is being backed by value and doesn't get devalued as actors contribute value.

 $Q.E.D.$

 ### 4.3 Betoken's $\alpha$-Implementation

-Betoken's Incentivized Meritocracy is a variant of $\alpha$-Implementation.
+Betoken's Incentivized Meritocracy inherits $\alpha$-Implementation, and satisfies conditions 2 and 4 of Incentivized Meritocracy.

 In Betoken, the value of the IM is the total funds, and one's merit is represented by one's Kairo balance.